 Pokharel also discovered earlier in August that Instagram photos and videos were deleted by users that were not removed by Instagram.

 It states that data or any information which was deleted by the user is not removed from the platform.
-Pokharel requested a copy of photos and direct messages which was he deleted almost a year ago but it was handed over by Instagram.
+Pokharel requested a copy of photos and direct messages which he deleted almost a year ago but it was handed over by Instagram.
 Well, to bring up this issue Pokharel awarded a $6000 bug bounty.

 “The researcher reported an issue where someone’s deleted Instagram images and messages would be included in a copy of their information if they used our Download Your Information tool on Instagram.

 We’ve fixed the issue and have seen no evidence of abuse.
-We thank the researcher for reporting this issue to us,” a spokesperson had told TechCrunch.
+We thank the researcher for reporting this issue to us,” a spokesperson told TechCrunch.